teoportase/BOOMbox/README.md

 **For developers looking to start with our project, check out the [Getting Started](https://git.chalmers.se/courses/dit113/2023/group-12/boombox/-/wikis/Get-started-for-developers) page on the Wiki.**

 ### Technologies and frameworks
-- HTML
-- CSS
-- ASP.NET
 - Blazor WebAssembly
+- Arduino IDE
+- Seeeduino Wio Terminal
+- an attachable battery for the Wio Terminal
+- Grove Speaker
+- Grove LED bar

+For more detailed information of technology

 TODO: *add missing frameworks/information*